hth313/boost41/doc/catalog.rst

 When stopped the shift and user keys are active and toggle the state as usual.
-Any other key press will terminate the catalog shown and the function bound to that key is executed.
+Any other key press will terminate the catalog shown and the function bound to that key will be executed.